WPMedia/arc-themes-blocks/README.md

 ## `dist-tags`

-Please see the release notes in Confluence if you are a Themes developer.
+Please see the [release notes in Confluence](https://arcpublishing.atlassian.net/wiki/spaces/TI/pages/2344910925/Themes+Releases) if you are a Themes developer.

 This package has been published with a number of dist-tags meant for different purposes:

-- `arc-themes-release-version-X.XX` - These are versioned versions of all blocks for a given release cycle
+- `arc-themes-release-version-X.XX` - These are versioned versions of all blocks for a given release cycle in the [Theme Manifest repo](https://github.com/WPMedia/arc-themes-manifests)

 ## License